RuchikaVermaa/Customer_behaviour_analysis/README.md

 Understand customer purchasing behaviour

--Analyze revenue and sales trends across product categories -Evaluate the impact of subscription status on customer spending -Identify high-performing age groups and product categories -Develop an interactive dashboard for business decision-making
+--Analyze revenue and sales trends across product categories

+--Evaluate the impact of subscription status on customer spending

+--Identify high-performing age groups and product categories

+--Develop an interactive dashboard for business decision-making

 ## 🛠️ Tools & Technologies Used